Scenarios, limitations, and known issues using groups to manage licensing in Azure Active Directory

-- Yammer Enterprise can be turned off on the user resource directly.
-The On/Off toggle in the illustration was enabled for this service, as opposed to the other service toggles.
-Because the service is enabled directly on the user, it can be modified.
+- Yammer Enterprise can be turned off for a individual user.
+Because the service is assigned directly to the user, it can be changed.

 - Additional services can be enabled as well, as part of the directly assigned license.

 - The Remove button can be used to remove the direct license from the user.
-You can see that the user now only has the inherited group license and only the original services remain enabled:
+You can see that the user then has the inherited group license and only the original services remain enabled.

 Managing new services added to products